 - To make a table, select any cell of the dataset.

-- Then, select the Format as Table option and thus there will open a list of table designs.
+- Then, select the Format as Table option and thus there will be a list of table designs.

 - After selecting a design for the table, a pop-up window named Create Table will appear.